theupdateframework/taps/tap7.md

 4
 ```

-As before, the conformance tool is able to use this excution of the script to
+As before, the conformance tool is able to use this execution of the script to
 verify the expected return code of `5`, and that certain top-level metadata and
 the `foo.tgz` were unsuccessfully saved to the *tmp/metadata* and *tmp/targets*
 directories, respectively.